-The endurance in cycles is defined as number of discharging and charging cycles until the actual remaining battery capacity drops below 80% of the nominal capacity ( $C{10}$ ).
+The endurance in cycles is defined as number of discharging and charging cycles until the actual remaining battery capacity drops below 80 % of the nominal capacity (C{10}).
 The endurance in cycles of a lead acid battery is directly depending on the regular depth of discharge (DoD) during these cycles.
 Depending on different types of batteries and the design of the plates and electrodes, the endurance in cycles may vary significantly.
-The following chart (refer to fig. 7-8) shows the cycling behavior of a HOPPECKE sun | power VR L (OP2V solar.power/OP2V bloc solar.power) under ideal operating conditions.
-The cycle life refers to one discharge ge per day.
+The following chart (refer to fig. 7-8) shows the cycling behavior of a HOPPECKE sun | power vR L (OPzV solar.power/OPzV bloc solar.power) under ideal operating conditions.
+The cycle life refers to one discharge per day.
 Endurance in cycles cannot exceed stated service life under float charge conditions.
+The cycles shown by the following diagramms are measured and calculated according to IEC 61427 and IEC 60896.